 Our Byzantine Catholic heritage traces its development to the apostolic foundations of the early Church established by Jesus Christ.
 Through the centuries, we have been enriched also by the traditions of our ancestors.

-Grounded in Faith and Tradition
+Grounded upon Faith and Sacrifice

 - Our church founders’ faith in God was their real treasure.